oroinc/documentation/user/back-office/activities/tasks/create-tasks.rst

 .. note:: An administrator may define that users can be specified as a context for a task.
 In this case, the **More Actions** list on the user's profile page will have two similar options: **Assign Task** and **Add Task**.
 The difference between them is the following:

  - When you select **Assign Task**, the task that you create will be assigned to the user from which profile you perform this action.
- - When you select **Add Task**, the task that you create can be assigned to any user.
-However, the user from which profile you perform the action will appear as a context of the task.
+ - When you select **Add Task**, the task you create can be assigned to any user.
+However, the user from whose profile you perform the action will appear as a context of the task.

 Add a Task from the Page of a Related Record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^